 - 1-Arm Dumbbell Row: as many reps as possible with the dumbbells you used for your bench press.

-In this second circuit, we’re doing an antagonist superset.
+In this second circuit, we’re doing an agonist-antagonist superset.
 The bench press trains our chest and triceps, whereas the row trains the opposing muscles: our back and biceps.
 Antagonist supersets are great for stimulating muscle growth.

 Again, you can choose any exercise variations.
 This particular one works well because we’re using the same bench and dumbbells for each exercise, making it quite convenient.